| | | | | |

 Pacific Grove Butterfly Sanctuary

-Nestled along the way, this enchanting spot offers a unique opportunity to witness the awe-inspiring spectacle of thousands of monarch butterflies in their natural habitat.
+This enchanting spot offers a unique opportunity to witness the awe-inspiring spectacle of thousands of monarch butterflies in their natural habitat.
 The monarchs gather here beginning in each October as they migrate south for the winter.

-Stroll through the tranquil grove as you admire the clusters of the vibrant colors of these delicate creatures.
 You will often find volunteers with binoculars that you can use, but when I went, binoculars weren’t needed.
 It’s such a peaceful and mesmerizing experience.

 Consider Alvarado Street Brewery & Grill, Cibo Ristorante Italiano, or the Esteban Restaurant at Casa Munras.